trbogi/dream-journal/README.md

 ## The project

-This is a small frontend project where you can collect your dreams (with additional emotion tags).
+This is a MERN stack project where you can collect your dreams (with additional emotion tags).
 You can search by text, filter by time and by tags.
-It was designed to show the optimal layout for each page depending on the screen size
+It was designed to show the optimal layout for each page depending on the screen size.

+Features:
+- Add dream
+- Edit dream
+- Delete dream
+- Search by text
+- Filter by time
+- Filter by emotions

 ## Screenshot